-These simple steps can help keep COVID-19 and other infectious diseases like the flu from spreading.
+These simple steps can keep infectious diseases from spreading in your home.

-Cleaning and disinfecting commonly used surfaces can help prevent the spread of COVID-19.
-No one knows this better than Kaiser Permanente’s environmental services professionals who clean and sanitize more than 50 million square feet each day to help keep our members, patients, and workforce healthy and safe.
+Cleaning and disinfecting commonly used surfaces can help prevent the spread of illnesses.
+No one knows this better than Kaiser Permanente’s environmental services professionals who clean and sanitize more than 50 million square feet of our buildings each day to help keep our members, patients, and workforce healthy.

 Here are some quick tips based on their experience, as well as guidance from the Centers for Disease Control and Prevention and Environmental Protection Agency, on what household surfaces you need to clean and disinfect — and how to get the job done right.

-You can find more information and resources on cleaning and disinfecting your home, as well as other ways to help prevent the spread of COVID-19 and other infection, at kp.org.
+Visit kp.org for more information about cleaning and disinfecting your home, as well as other ways to help prevent the spread of infection.